SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 Promoted is still only worth it if people see value.
 You want to seduce them into following you.
 So they go to your profile, are they going to see a stream of awesome content?
 Or just a slew of shared articles from who knows where?
 You don’t want to drive your traffic off a cliff.

-You also want to show that the money is making a return, so whether thats getting clicks, getting impressions or getting acual purchases, you should go in with a gameplan.
+You also want to show that the money is making a return, so whether thats getting clicks, getting impressions or getting actual purchases, you should go in with a game plan.

 > **Advertisements can be a pain**
 >